pennaerial/FirstLastName-PennAir2022Navigation/Instructions.md

 # The Challenge

 Previously, at the AUVSI 2022 competition, one of our challenges was to identify and navigate through waypoints, around obstacles, and inside the boundaries.
 The task presented to you is a simplified version of the competition.
-We strongly suggest using Python as that is the main coding language at PennAir.
-Other than that, we encourage finding your own solutions to these challenges.

 **Please find the JSON file provided for this task under the “data” folder.**